Personal Requirements

 How do I apply to volunteer?

-You apply online by filling out an expression of interest form.
+You first apply online by filling out an expression of interest form.

-Once you have submitted your application, your local brigade will contact you regarding the next steps.
+Once you have submitted your expression of interest, your local brigade will contact you regarding the next steps.
 Some brigades host information sessions for people interested in volunteering and some may require you to sit an interview.

 Expressing your interest does not guarantee any positions will be available.